kittylyst/migracode-en-july-2020/README.md

 # migracode-en-july-2020

-Test repo for the July 2020 Migracode Class
+Test repo for the July 2020 Migracode Class.

+Mostly demonstrating features of git and github.